-Erythema nodosum is an inflammatory disorder that produces tender red bumps (nodules) under the skin, most often over the shins but occasionally on the arms and other areas.
+Erythema nodosum is a form of panniculitis (inflammation of the fat layer beneath the skin) that produces tender red or violet bumps (nodules) under the skin, most often over the shins but occasionally on the arms and other areas.

 Typical symptoms include fever, joint pain, and characteristic painful red bumps and bruises on the person's shins.

-The diagnosis is based on symptoms and supported by results of a chest x-ray, blood tests, and a biopsy.
+The diagnosis is based on symptoms and may be supported by results of a chest x-ray, blood tests, and a biopsy.

-People stop taking suspected drugs; underlying infections are treated with antibiotics; and pain is relieved by bed rest, nonsteroidal anti-inflammatory drugs, and sometimes an injection of a corticosteroid.
+People stop taking suspected drugs, underlying conditions or infections are treated, and pain is relieved by bed rest, nonsteroidal anti-inflammatory drugs, and sometimes a corticosteroid.

-Drugs that might be causing erythema nodosum are discontinued, and any underlying infections are treated.
+Drugs that might be causing erythema nodosum are stopped, and any underlying infections or disorders are treated.
 If the disorder is caused by a streptococcal infection, a person may have to take antibiotics, such as penicillin, or a cephalosporin.